-With a collective 8,000 known species, snakes and lizards make up the largest taxonomic order of reptiles, known as squamata, which dates to the age of the dinosaurs.
+With a collective 8,000 known species, lizard and snake species make up the largest taxonomic order of reptiles, known as squamata, which dates to the age of the dinosaurs.
 Snakes and lizards are grouped together because they share a significant number of physical, reproductive and metabolic characteristics.
 Snakes, in fact, are considered descendants of lizards.

 As reptiles, lizards and snakes have a few internal organ characteristics in common, such as a three-chambered heart with one ventricle and two atria.
 In addition, the primary means of respiration in both snakes and lizards are a pair of lungs, though the former often lack or have a significantly smaller left lung due to their relatively narrow bodies.

 Though closely related, there are significant differences between snakes and lizards.
 Unlike snakes, most lizards have legs.
 A notable exception are legless lizards, which evolved separately from snakes.